 Here is a simple Artist Marker Coloring Tutorial that even beginners can try!

 Artist alcohol markers are specifically desirable due to many of their notable features that make them preferable over other drawing or writing products.
 The best artist markers are very low maintenance and require very little effort to continue using.
 In addition to being easy to use, professional artist markers tend to dry quickly and blend smoothly, which are important features for many art processes.
-By taking away much of the hassle of drawing with other coloring tools, artist markers have risen to fame and are widely used every day.
+By taking away much of the hassle of drawing with other coloring tools, alcohol markers have risen to fame and are widely used every day.

 What Are the Different Types of Markers?